blackberry/Cascades-Community-Samples/CscMonitor/README.md

 **How to Build CscMonitor**

 Simply import the project into a workspace in your NDK.
-Of course you should review the project after it's been imported paying particular attention to the settings in the **bar-descriptor.xml** file.
-It should be changed to reflect values in attributes, such as the **&lt;author&gt;** and **&lt;authorId&gt;** elements, that are appropriate for you.
+Of course you should review the project after it's been imported; for example, paying attention to the settings in the **bar-descriptor.xml** file.

 **What else will I need?**